arghanath007/Data-Science/Deep Learning/DeepLearning.md

 ***To Open Anaconda Navigator on Linux run 'anaconda-navigator' in the terminal.***

+# Motto of Deep Learning or AI in general

+> If in doubt, run the code.
+## Explore and experiment

+> Experiment, Experiment and lots of experiments.
+> Visualize, Visualize and lots of visualizations.(Recreate things in ways we can understand them)
+> Ask questions and ask lots of questions.(Even dumb questions)
+> Share your work, and try explaining it to someone else.

 ## Why Deep Learning?

 1) For a given complex problem, it is probably not possible to think of all the possible rules for it.